zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  For this war, an unknown grouping default _grouping_ was encountered (types: 'microservice' or 'appserver' allowed)
+  For this war, an unknown grouping default _grouping_ was encountered (types: 'microservice' or 'appserver' allowed).

   **Action:**

-  Contact the plugin developer for troubleshooting
+  Contact the plugin developer for troubleshooting.

 ### ZWED0041E

-  Could not find port to use for configuration, at config position=_portIndex_
+  Could not find port to use for configuration, at config position=_portIndex_.

   **Reason:**